tarof429/stuckathome/rhcsa/README.md

 ### Labeling partitions

 Partition labels can be used to identify partitions instead of UUIDs.
+You can use these labels in /etc/fstab.
 There are a few command-line tools to set the label.
 The `e2label` command can be used to set the label for ext3 and ext4 partitions while `fatlabel` can be used to set the label for MS-DOS partitions.
 These are mentioned in the man page for fstab.
 For XFS filesystems, use `xfs_admin`.

 ### Changing the UUID